 Chronology of Aaron Martin Watson, 1836-1910

-Some research, maps, and old photos from Steve Watson; additional research by James Robert Watson.
+Some research, maps, and old photos from Steve Watson; Johnny Watson; John Harrington; and James R Watson.

 Aaron Watson - 6 feet tall, 180 lbs, blue eyes brown hair, light complexion, no scars.